The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: JWST NIRISS Calibration

 \subsection{Wavelength Calibration}

-NIRISS observed a wavelength calibrator (LMC PN58) at 9 positions across the detector, covering the a large part of the field of view.
+NIRISS observed a wavelength calibrator (LMC PN58) at 9 positions across the detector, covering a large part of the field of view.
 We extracted the NIRISS spectra of the target and proceeded to measure the location of the emission line along the spectral traces.
-A global field dependent solution can be determined by comparing the the observed positions along the traces to the fiducial wavelengths of the emission lines.
-As the NIRISS spectra have a limited wavelength range, we fit a single wavelength solution across the three cross filters we used, covering the weavelength range of $1<\mu m<2.2$.
+A global field dependent solution can be determined by comparing the observed positions along the traces to the fiducial wavelengths of the emission lines.
+As the NIRISS spectra have a limited wavelength range, a single wavelength solution was fit along the three cross filters used, covering the weavelength range of $1<\mu m<2.2$.
 The fiducial wavelengths of the lines were obtained using NIRSPEC MOS observations of the target.
-We fit a 1st order polynomial with a 2nd order field dependence as this type of polynomial allowed us to derive solutions that reduced the residuals of the fit to a small fraction of a pixel, typically better than $20\AA$\ or half of a pixel.
-This in contrast to the {\em default} calibration products which, even when extracting these spectra using the improved trace calibration described in the previous section, showed residuals getting progressively worse a the longer wavelengths on the order of several pixels/resolution elements or more ($\approx 20 -- 120\AA$).
+A 1st order polynomial with a 2nd order field dependence was fit.
+This type of polynomial was found to be optimal, as it allowed us to derive solutions that reduced the residuals of the fit to a small fraction of a pixel, typically better than $20\AA$\ or half of a pixel.
+The choice of the order was predicated on balancing minimizing residuals, while avoiding over fitting the data with extrapolated solutions.
+Over fitting the data with higher order would cause the fits to strongly diverge near the edges of the field of view.
+This is in contrast to the {\em default} calibration products which, even when extracting these spectra using the improved trace calibration described in the previous section, showed progressively worse residuals.
+At longer wavelengths these became on the order of several pixels/resolution elements or more ($\approx 20 -- 120\AA$).
 Figures \ref{wav1} and \ref{wav2} show the differences between expected and predicted wavelengths along the traces of the R and G grisms.
 In summary, the \NGDEEP\ wavelength calibration of the NIRISS grisms is typically within $\approx 10\AA$ which is approximately a quarter of a resolution element and therefore on a similar scale as the trace calibration described in the previous section.
 There is a significant amount of field dependence to the wavelength calibration as shown by the large spread of errors when using the {\em default} NIRISS WFSS calibration.